openstream/woocommerce-runmyaccounts/README.md

 * Feature - create customer in Run my Accounts when new WooCommerce user is created on checkout page
 * Enhancement - added title to billing address if no WooCommerce Germanized is active
 * Enhancement - added compatibility with WooCommerce Germanized and use the same user meta for billing title (e.g. billing_title)
-* Enhancement - added warning if php extension curl is not loaded (is required for communication with Run My Accounts API)
+* Enhancement - added warning if php extension curl is not loaded (is required for communication with Run my Accounts API)

 ### 1.1.1
 * Tweak - new Run My Accounts API url